 Many fine breweries were earmarked for strategic re-capture and the gallant Americans fought hard and bravely to succeed to recover the treasured golden brew.
 Fighting was so fierce that close hand-to-hand combat took place and in the Hacker-Pschorr Brewery in Munich, G.I's and Wehrmacht troops actually engaged in bottle fights.

 So fanatical were the Germans that individual wrestling matches took place until the bottles were eventually grasped from their desperate hands.

-General Patton takes his dog for a walk after a few beers
+Patton out with the dog after a few beers

 Patton on the Pilsner